 The father of all these children was bricklayer/builder John Brentnall, eldest child of William and Sarah (nee Beardsley), while their mother was born Hannah Hickton, at Greasley in 1785, the daughter of labourer John and Ann (nee Meakin).

-John Brentnall died on February 2nd, 1848, aged 68, and his stone can still be found in St. Mary’s Church graveyard.
+John Brentnall died on February 2nd, 1848, aged 68.
+His stone can still be found in St. Mary’s Church graveyard.

 His wife Hannah died, aged 80, at Burr Lane on January 27th 1864, three days before her sister-in-law Mary (nee Brentnall) who lived in Pimlico with her husband, builder John Wheatley, and just three weeks after her daughter Hannah Cleminson.
 Both Hannahs were buried in Stanton Road Cemetery. .. and were, of course, two of the first burials there.